-Working to build safe and effective surgical care for all of the world's children,
+We are working to build safe and effective surgical care for all of the

 GICS passionately believes that every child must have access to safe surgical care.

 Our mission is to define and promote optimal resources for children’s surgery in resource-poor regions.